irvMol/SmooDi/README.md

 ### 3. Recipe Menu

-Instead of a traditional restaurant menu, SmooDi presents a unique recipe menu.
-Showcase your signature drinks or dishes with stunning images and detailed descriptions.
-This feature allows you to highlight your culinary expertise and attract food enthusiasts.
+Instead of a traditional restaurant menu, SmooDi presents a unique smoothie recipe menu.
+Showcase your signature smoothie creations with stunning images and detailed descriptions.
+This is also a great place to display your prices.

 ### 4. Contact Information